Happy Turkey Day!! Gobble gobble gobble.

 Ok so anyway, Thanksgiving is fast approaching!
 One of my favorite holidays because 1) stuffing and 2) family (don’t ask about that order).
 We are going to visit AJ’s family and I am SO excited about all the food.
 AJ’s mom always makes me some special-edition vegetarian dishes that are so good.
 I can’t wait to eat!

 AJ’s mom also does all the cooking (except for the turkey – I think that’s AJ’s dad).
 Sometimes she’ll let me help a little bit by chopping potatoes or something, but for the most part she masters the kitchen and I master the couch.
 I do a good job of holding that thing down.

 But, if you’re attending a Thanksgiving party and need to bring a side – or just need something to add to your spread at the very last minute – here you go.
-I’m not really too sure what inspired the combination of ingredients in this dish, but they’re super good together, even if you wouldn’t normally consider pairing noodles with your green beans.
+I’m not really too sure what inspired the combination of ingredients in this dish, but they’re super good together, even if you’re used to classic side dish like a three bean salad, and wouldn’t normally consider pairing noodles with your green beans.